Unmasking Mites

 Prevention and Control

-- Regular monitoring: Regularly groom and inspect pets and livestock for signs of mite infestation, such as hair loss, itching, or skin irritation.
+- Regular monitoring: Regularly groom and inspect pets and livestock for signs of mite infestation.

 - Regular Cleaning and Maintenance of the environment